Mitsubishi BSW Service Required

 BSW is an abbreviation for the Blind Spot Warning System, a safety feature in many newer Mitsubishi vehicles.
 It uses a radar mounted behind the rear bumper that monitors the blind spots next to the car.

 When it detects an approaching vehicle in the blind spot, it notifies the driver with a symbol on the corresponding outside mirror.
-An additional feature of this system is Lane Change Assist or LCA.
+An additional feature of this system is Lane Change Assist (LCA).
 It alerts the driver with a buzzing sound to switch lanes while another vehicle is in the blind spot.

 Symptoms